jscottbranson/rippled-livenet-monitor/README.md

 Specify validating nodes' master or ephemeral validation keys in the appropriate `settings.py` section.
 Validations from these servers will be sourced from the specified `SERVERS` in `settings.py`.

-As this tool is used to monitor the live network, it is not particularly useful for monitoring reporting mode servers.
+As this tool is used to monitor the live network, it is not really useful for monitoring reporting mode/Clio servers.

 ## Warning
 This is an early stage project, so expect problems.
 For example, asyncio does not clean up neatly when exiting using a keyboard interrupt.
-All commits have been made to main - there is no development branch at this point - so consider everything potentially unstable.
 This monitoring tool is not yet intended for use in production environments (however, it does tend to be pretty stable).

+As written, asyncio will produce errors with Python 3.9, so this should be run with Python 3.10 or latter.

 ## To-Do
-1. Check fields returned by 'server' subscription and update tables accordingly
+1. Check fields returned by 'server' subscription and update tables accordingly.
-2. Include phone numbers as part of stock server and validator dictionaries, so individual phone numbers can be specified for each server
+2. Include phone numbers as part of stock server and validator dictionaries, so individual phone numbers can be specified for each server.
-3. Attempt to reconnect to servers that stop sending new last_ledger index numbers
+3. Attempt to reconnect to servers that stop sending new last_ledger index numbers.
+4. Integrate with sqlite DBs to retrieve server and contact information mappings.
+5. Better asyncio that runs cleanly with Python 3.9

 ## SMS Notifications
 If enabled in `settings.py`, SMS notifications will be sent at the following times: